 Floods are the most common weather-related disaster.
 Your risk of flooding increases during the spring and summer.

 The National Oceanic and Atmospheric Administration notes that 75 percent of flash flood reports in the U.S. happen between late April and mid-September, and 34 percent happen from June 10 through Aug.
 3.

 Heavy rain and flooding are also common during hurricane season, which runs from June through the end of November.

-3 steps to protect people, property, and vehicles
+How to protect people, property, and vehicles

 Flash floods can happen within a few minutes or hours of excessive rainfall or a dam or levee failure, according to the National Weather Service.
-Follow these steps to ensure your organization is ready to respond quickly.
+Follow these tips to ensure your organization is ready to respond quickly.

 - Ensure backup power for sump pumps, which remove accumulated water.

 - Store back-up files of school records off site.